Create an Assumable Identity for a Jenkins Pipeline

 }

 You can also edit the pipeline itself to change its behavior.
-For example, instead of inspecting the policies the identity has access to, you could have the workflow inspect the groups.
+For example, instead of inspecting the policies the identity has access to, you could have the workflow inspect the organizations.

 . . .